bullmoose20/MK-Docs/docs/komet/install/kubernetes.md

 ## Creating the Config Maps

 In Kubernetes, configurations are managed via Config Maps.
-So we deploy the configurations for Komet as config maps.
-The minimum requirement is the Komet config, but the example here assumes you have a separate config for movies and tv shows.
+So we deploy the configurations for Kometa as config maps.
+The minimum requirement is the Kometa config, but the example here assumes you have a separate config for movies and tv shows.

-### Komet Config
+### Kometa Config

-Here's a config map for the `config.yml` file for Komet.
+Here's a config map for the `config.yml` file for Kometa.
 Note there are many placeholders that will need update based on your environment and needs.

 Follow the [Trakt Attributes](../../config/trakt.md) directions for generating the OAuth authorization